 DBMS_REPCAT.
-REPCAT IMPORT_CHE CK (
+REPCAT IMPORT_CHE ECK (

 gname IN VARCHAR2,

 master IN BOOLEAN,

 gowner IN VARCHAR2 := 'PUBLIC');

-Parameter Description

-Farameter Description

-gname Name of the master group.
+Description Name of the master group.
 If you omit both parameters, then the procedure checks all master groups at your current site.

-master Set this to TRUE if you are checking a master site and FALSE if you are checking a materialized view site.

-gowner Owner of the master group.
+Set this to TRUE if you are checking a master site and FALSE if you are checking a materialized view site.
+Owner of the master group.